Grace chords

 Brief: The last hours before Joseph Plunkett's execution and the events surrounding his capture after the Easter Rising... and the love for Grace Plunkett, his sweetheart.

-Grace Gifford and Joseph Plunkett's story is a poignant and tragic tale intertwined with the events of the Easter Rising, a pivotal moment in Irish history.
+Grace Gifford and Joseph Plunkett's story is a touching and tragic story set amongst the events of the Easter Rising, a pivotal moment in Irish history.

 Joseph Plunkett was one of the leaders of the Easter Rising, a rebellion that took place in Dublin in April 1916, aimed at ending British rule in Ireland and establishing an independent Irish Republic.
 Plunkett was a member of the Irish Republican Brotherhood and a key figure in the planning of the uprising.